 Are you facing criminal charges for elder abuse in San Diego?
 A criminal conviction will have life-altering consequences for you and your family, so it is important to defend yourself.
-Call the Law Office of Vikas Bajaj, APC to learn about how our experienced San Diego elder abuse defense attorneys can help you get the best possible result in your criminal case.
+Call the Law Office of Vikas Bajaj, APC to learn about how our experienced elder abuse lawyer San Diego can help you get the best possible result in your criminal case.

 For more than 19 years, we have defended clients just like you against a wide range of serious criminal charges, including those for elder abuse.
 Our aggressive approach has helped us to successfully negotiate favorable plea deals and, in some cases, get the charges dismissed altogether.
 We offer prospective clients a free consultation, so do not hesitate to call us today.
 We will review the charges in your case, explain your rights, and answer your questions.

 What is Elder Abuse?